 Employment Outlook and Salary Info

 According to the U.S. Bureau of Labor Statistics (BLS), medical and clinical laboratory technologists usually need a bachelor's degree.
-The BLS projected 14% growth for technologists for the decade ranging from 2014 to 2024.
-Their median salary in May 2015 was $60,520.
+The BLS projected 11% growth for technologists and technicians for the decade ranging from 2018 to 2028.
+The median salary of technologists and technicians in May 2018 was $52,330.

 Unlike technologists, medical and clinical laboratory technicians need only an associate's degree or certificate.
 While both technologists and technicians perform diagnostic tests ordered by physicians in hospitals and laboratories, technicians work under the supervision of a technologist.
-The BLS projected an 18% employment increase for clinical laboratory technicians between 2014 and 2024, with the majority of technicians employed at hospitals and diagnostic laboratories.
-As of May 2015, the median salary for clinical laboratory technicians was reported as $38,970 annually.
+As of September 2019, the median salary for clinical laboratory technicians was reported as $40,696 annually, according to PayScale.com.